schmaustech/oc-mirror-blog/README.md

 Writing ICSP manifests to oc-mirror-workspace/results-1660175306
 ~~~

-As we can see on the second run we uploaded the ubi8 image and then proceeded to delete the ubi7 image from the registry thus pruning it.
+As we can see on the second run we mirrored the ubi8 image which superseded the ubi7 image.
+The mirror operation noticed this and then proceeded to prune the ubi7 image from the registry.
 If we had wanted to keep both images on our registry we would have needed to specify both in our imageset configuration file.

 ### OpenShift Update Service Graph Creation